Behat/MinkExtension/doc/index.rst

   name.
 * ``mink_loader`` - path to a file loaded to make Mink available (useful when using the PHAR archive for Mink, useless when using Composer)
+* ``tunnel_autodiscovery`` - If Jenkins is having issues connecting to Sauce Labs, it is probably because the tunnel-identifier is getting set to a bad value.
+  Set this to false to bypass autodiscovery of tunnel-identifier.